zyedidia/multiplix/README.md

 GDC.
 You can get everything you need (prebuilt) from [`multiplix-toolchain-linux-amd64.tar.gz`](https://github.com/zyedidia/build-gdc/releases/latest).

+You must also install the `plboot` program from the `tools` directory (this program is used to create kernel payloads for the bootloader, and to send the kernel over UART): `cd tools/plboot; go install` (or use `go build` and install the binary manually).

 Multiplix uses the [Knit](https://github.com/zyedidia/knit) build tool.
 The Knitfile has the following targets: